 Sales of substantial amounts of our common stock in the public market, or the perception that these sales could occur, could adversely affect the price of our common stock and could impair our ability to raise capital through the sale of additional shares.
-Assuming the sale of the full number of shares contemplated to be sold in this offering as set forth in "Principal and Selling Stockholders," all of our outstanding shares of common stock are freely tradable, except for (i) 350,317 shares issued under our Replacement Plan that are subject to additional time-based resale restrictions, as described further below in "Executive Compensation-Employee Benefit and Stock Plans-2012 Equity Replacement Plan" and (ii) any other shares of our common stock that are held or acquired by our directors, executive officers and other affiliates, as that term is defined in the Securities Act of 1933, as amended (the "Securities Act"), which are restricted securities under the Securities Act.
-Under the registration rights agreement, Home Holdings, Catterton and Tower Three can require us to register under the Securities Act any shares owned by Home Holdings, Catterton or Tower Three as of the date of our initial public offering.
-If our existing stockholders sell substantial amounts of our common stock in the public market, or if the public perceives that such sales could have an adverse impact on the market price of our common stock, even if there is no relationship between such sales and the performance of our business.
+Assuming the sale of the full number of shares contemplated to be sold in this offering as set forth in "Principal and Selling Stockholders," all of our outstanding shares of common stock are freely tradable, except for (i) 350,317 shares issued under our 2012 Equity Replacement Plan that are subject to additional time-based resale restrictions, as described further below in "Executive Compensation-Employee Benefit and Stock Plans-2012 Equity Replacement Plan" and (ii) any other shares of our common stock that are held or acquired by our directors, executive officers and other affiliates, as that term is defined in the Securities Act of 1933, as amended (the "Securities Act"), which are restricted securities under the Securities Act.
+Under the registration rights agreement, Home Holdings, Catterton ard Tower Three have registration rights whereby Home Holdings, Catterton or Tower Three can require us to register under the Securities Act any shares of our common stock in the public market, or if the public perceives that such sales could occur, this could have an adverse impact on the market price of our common stock, even if there is no relationship between such sales and the performance of our business.